simeks/deform/README.md

 to `landmarks_stop_level` a value greater than zero. `landmarks_decay` controls the exponential decay of the landmarks effect with respect to distance in image
 space: higher values correspond to faster decay.

+`solver` sets the solver for the graph energy minimisation problem.
+Can be `graph_cut` or `qpbo`. `graph_cut` provides a complete labelling, but requires sub-modular terms in order to run in polynomial time, while `qpbo` can optimise non-sub-modular terms, in which case it will generate a partial labelling that is guaranteed to be part of an optimal solution.

 `block_size` size of the block (in voxels) for the block-wise solver.
 A block size of (0,0,0) will result in a single block for the whole volume.